 Help with learning-related queries

-If you have any questions about Canvas related to your learning or your programme of study, please contact your departmental administrator in the first instance.
+If you have any questions about Canvas related to your learning requirements or your programme of study, please contact your departmental administrator in the first instance.

 Oxford Examinations Papers Online (OXAM)

-This free site features public lectures, teaching material, interviews with leading academics and more.
-There are many thousands of podcasts items available, featuring academic speakers and expert contributors.
+A free collection of Oxford podcasts includes public lectures, teaching material, interviews with leading academics and more.
+There are many thousands of podcasts available, featuring academic speakers and expert contributors.

-IT Learning Centre (ITLC)
+IT Learning Centre